 What you need to know

-First, check out the list of activities, sports and adventures that can be covered.
+First, check out the list of sports that can be covered.

 Then, when you’re buying your policy, add all the activities you plan to try on your trip.
 Just remember that you won’t be able to make changes after you buy your policy.